project-sbc/Power-Control-Panel/README.md

 4. I updated windows and now the program doesn't work - .net 5.0 can be removed when doing some update, redownload and install .net 5.0

+5. I installed .net 5.0 but it keeps asking me to install it - there is more than one version, you downloaded the command line interface version.
+Download the x64 desktop application version.
+Link provided above.

 This program is provided as is, for personal use only.
 By using it you accept any risks and responsibilities associated with its use.